Privacy Settings

 • Day 9: Lugano – Lake Como

 Venture into Italy today.
 Visit Lake Como, a picturesque and popular resort in Italy that can be reached via a direct train in just 45 minutes.
-Spend time walking around the lake or shopping for silk which this area is famous for.
-Return to Lugano in the evening
+Spend time walking around the lake, take a bus to Bellagio, known as the ‘Pearl of Lake Como’ or shop for silk, which this area is famous for.
+Return to Lugano in the evening.

 • Day 10: Lugano – Zurich or Lugano - Milan